grueneschweiz/docs.gruene.ch/docs/2-2-front.md

 ### Events

 The events block displays your upcoming events.
-To add events, see the [events chapter](2-6-events.md).
+To create events, see the [events chapter](2-6-events.md).
 ![Screenshot](assets/events-block.png)